Nikhil-508/Nikhil-508/README.md

-👋 Hi, I'm** Nikhil B **from Kerala, India
+👋 Hi, I'm** Nikhil B from Kerala, India

-👀 I'm a passionate** MERN stack developer**, currently focus on React and diving into the intricacies of Redux.
+👀 I'm a passionate MERN stack developer, currently focus on React and diving into the intricacies of Redux.

 🌱 Always in pursuit of learning and honing my skills in web development.